 On PAL SNES systems:

 - Remove R28 and C46 from the bottom side of the SNES mainboard.

 - Optionally remove also Q1, R9 and R10.

 If you need a new Csync cable to use with your modified console, you can use the NTSC SNES PackAPunch cable available here.
-Choose the “CSYNC TTL 2.5 Volt” option when configuring the cable.
-Since your console already outputs 75ohm sync you do NOT need a cable that is corrected for this, so the TTL cable is the right one.
+Choose either the “CSYNC TTL 2.5 Volt” option (and leave J2 open) or Csync 470ohm option (and solder J2 closed) when purchasing the cable.

 - Leave J1 open: internal filter of EACH channel is NOT bypassed (low pass filter is ON).

 - Close J1: internal filter of EACH channel is bypassed (low pass filter is OFF).

 Important – Missing top line issue

 It has come to our attention that installing the RGB bypass amp may cause some games to lose the top few scanlines from the picture.
 Below is an example of this phenomenon.
 Click on the picture to enlarge it.